nopSolutions/nopCommerce-Docs/en/getting-started/configure-shipping/advanced-configuration/dates-and-ranges.md

 ![Delivery dates](_static/dates-and-ranges/delivery-dates.png)

 Click **Add new**.
-The *Add a new delivery date* window is displayed:
+The *Add a new delivery date* window will be displayed:

 ![Add new](_static/dates-and-ranges/delivery-dates-add-new.png)

-* In the **Name** field, enter the name of the new delivery date, usually, it is a date range.
+* In the **Name** field, enter the name of the new delivery date; usually, it is a date range.
 * In the **Display order** field, enter the display order of this delivery date.
 1 represents the top of the list.

 Click the **Save** button.

 ### Product availability ranges panel

-Here you can set up product availability ranges.
-This options will be displayed on the product editing page.
+Here, you can set up product availability ranges.
+These options will be displayed on the product editing page.

 ![Availability ranges](_static/dates-and-ranges/avialability-ranges.png)

 Click **Add new** to add your own range.
-The *Add a new product availability range* window is displayed:
+The *Add a new product availability range* window will be displayed:

 ![Add new availability ranges](_static/dates-and-ranges/avialability-ranges-add-new.png)

-* In the **Name** field enter name of new range, for example, 2 months.
+* In the **Name** field, enter the name of the new range, for example, 2 months.
 * In the **Display order** field, enter the display order of this availability range.
 1 represents the top of the list.

 Click the **Save** button.